Video Monetization

 Pricing

-Brightcove doesn’t provide any pricing information on their website, but according to research conducted by Dubb, you’ll probably be looking at $199/month at a minimum, with a $500/month plan being the next step up.
+Brightcove doesn’t provide any pricing information on its website, but according to research conducted by Dubb, you’ll probably be looking at $199/month at a minimum, with a $500/month plan being the next step up.

 A Brightcove example

-You can find examples of many different features in the Brightcove support documentation, but this interactive video from Under Armour shows off one of the platform’s most interesting features: interactive add-to-cart pop-ups directly in embedded video, making this a shoppable video platform:
+You can find examples of many different features in the Brightcove support documentation, but this interactive video from Under Armour shows off one of the platform’s most interesting features: interactive add-to-cart pop-ups directly in embedded video, making this a shoppable online video platform:

 a sample of an interactive video with an add to cart pop up by Brightcove